Blockyperp20203/Blockyperp20203/README.md

-- 👋 Hi im Blockyperp.
+- 👋 Hi iM Blockyperp.
-- 👀 im interested in Making Cool Stuff
+- 👀 iM interested iN Making Cool Stuff
-- 🌱 im currently learning Web Dev/Hacking
+- 🌱 iM currently Learning Web Dev/Hacking
-- 💞️ im Looking to collaborate on Dev
+- 💞️ iM Looking To Collaborate ON Dev
-- 📫 How To Reach me?
-ON Discord Blockyperp#1013
+- 📫 How To Reach Me?
+ON Discord?

 <!---
 Blockyperp20203/Blockyperp20203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.